 Before you head out, ensure you have fully prepared your UTV for driving on winter land.
 Give your UTV a proper checkup.
 For instance, consider changing your oil to something that handles the cold better.
-Using a fuel conditioner and cleaning your air filter, as well as checking your battery, are ways to keep things running smoothly and won’t catch you off guard in freezing temperatures.
+Using a fuel conditioner and cleaning your air filter, and checking your battery are ways to keep things running smoothly and won’t catch you off guard in freezing temperatures.
 Also, check your tires for air pressure.

-You never know what to expect in winter, so dress for the weather.
-Your regular riding gear won’t cut it in frigid temperatures, so dress in several layers of lightweight clothing, instead of one layer of heavy clothing to accommodate to changing conditions.
+You never know what to expect in winter, so here’s one of the most critical UTV safety tips: dress for the weather.
+Your regular riding gear won’t cut it in frigid temperatures, so dress in several layers of lightweight clothing instead of one layer of heavy clothing to accommodate changing conditions.
 Your outer garments must be waterproof to help keep you dry.
 Invest in functional quality boots and gloves.
 A facemask or balaclava keeps your face protected from cold and wind.

 You must prepare yourself for anything regarding winter off-roading, so bring a first-aid kit, but ensure you adequately contain it.
 Other things you’ll want with you include:

 - Cell phone, radio, or other communication devices

 It’s also a good idea to let people know where you’re going and when you expect to come back, so they know where to find you if there’s an emergency.

 Keeping an additional few accessories on hand will help keep you safe and warm; these may include adding chains to your tires for better traction, investing in bigger tires to prevent you from getting stuck in snowdrifts, a windshield, cab heater, or steering wheel heaters to add to your comfort.